As a merchandise buyer, I’ve met with A LOT of vendors. Some good, some bad and some that had great product, but were kind of a mess.

 What I want you to focus on is addressing one ideal customer.
 Create a shop just for her.

-That may mean by lifestyle: She doesn’t need 15 choices for wall hangings, 17 planters, and 20 pillow designs.
-Instead 3 wall hangings, 5 planters, and 6 pillows that coordinate + complement one another would be more impactful.
+That may mean by lifestyle: She doesn’t need 25 choices for wall hangings, 17 planters, and 20 pillow designs.
+Instead 12 wall hangings, 9 planters, and 10 pillows that coordinate + complement one another would make a bigger impact.

 That may mean by category: If she’s crazy plant, gold, or coffee obsessed – create her favorite space.
 Like in the ceramics example above, focus on a narrow product category with varied options, so you become “the shop for x product”.